 Step 2: Replace a failed I/O module

-To replace an I/O module, locate it within the enclosure and follow the specific sequence of steps.
+To replace an I/O module, locate it within the controller module and follow the specific sequence of steps.

 - 1. If you are not already grounded, properly ground yourself. - 2.
-Unplug any cabling on the target I/O module. - 3.
-Rotate the cable management tray down by pulling the buttons on both sides on the inside of the cable management tray and then rotate the tray down.
+Unplug any cabling on the target I/O module.